After-Shock/Cloudbox-wiki/Basics:-Introduction.md

 [Plex AutoScan](https://github.com/l3uddz/plex_autoscan/), in turn, will tell Plex to scan for the newly downloaded TV Show or Movie, by only scanning the season / movie folders.
 This will (1), make the media appear in Plex sooner than what a full library scan would have been able to do, and (2), reduce the chances of Cloud Storage API bans.

-[UnionFS Cleaner](https://github.com/l3uddz/unionfs_cleaner/) will eventually move the local media, that was downloaded by Sonarr / Radarr, to Google Drive, under a folder called `/Media`.
-The media will still be accessible by Plex via UnionFS/Plexdrive.
+[UnionFS Cleaner](https://github.com/l3uddz/unionfs_cleaner/) will eventually move the local media, that was downloaded by Sonarr / Radarr, to the cloud, under a folder called `/Media`.
+The media will still be accessible by Plex via UnionFS/Plexdrive/Rclone.